A sandy cove sets this hotel off nicely and provides the beachfront setting for the à la carte restaurant.

 This hotel is in a sandy cove so you’re just steps away from the beach, and there’s a mini-selection of bars and restaurants a few minutes’ walk away.
 For more sand and added nightlife, Protaras is a 5-minute taxi ride.

-The pool scene includes a main pool, one for kids, and a snack bar.
+The pool scene includes a main pool, an adults-only number, and one for kids.
+There's also a snack bar.
 On the subject of food, there’s a buffet restaurant and a smart à la carte place right on the sand.
 Evening entertainment ranges from quizzes to tribute acts.

 TripAdvisor Traveller Rating